 By the end of the webinar session, attendees will be able to:

-The live presentation of this webinar was approved for 1.8 hours of general credit in Missouri and 1.5 hours of general credit in California, Illinois, and Virginia.
+The live presentation of this webinar was approved for 1.8 hours of general credit in Missouri and 1.5 hours of general credit in California and Illinois.
 If you are interested in receiving credit for watching the recorded presentation, please click here

 Jayna Marie Rust

 *Please note that this is a 90-minute webinar